List of Frequently Used AHA Acronyms

 My card is about to expire.
 How do I get a new one?

 Contact an AHA Training Center near you to inquire about your options for renewing your course completion card.
 The Training Center will also be able to answer questions about class availability and cost.
-Find a Training Center near you at www.cpr.heart.org/ or contact the Training Center that issued your previous card using the contact information on the back of the card.
+Find a Training Center near you or contact the Training Center that issued your previous card using the contact information on the back of the card.
+If you can't remember your Training Center or Instructor's information, visit our Lost Your AHA Completion Card page for more information.

 I lost my course completion card.
 How do I get a replacement?